openedx/edx-platform/docs/course_authors/source/create_html_component.rst

 .. note:: Ensure you understand the chapter :ref:`Organizing Your Course Content` before working with HTML components.

+.. note:: Review :ref:`Best Practices for HTML Markup` before adding HTML components to your course.

 .. _Create an HTML Component: